sensu/sensu-docs/content/sensu-go/6.0/sensuctl/back-up-recover.md

 To export only checks to STDOUT in `yaml` format:

 {{< code shell >}}
-sensuctl dump checks --format yaml
+sensuctl dump core/v2.CheckConfig --format yaml
 {{< /code >}}

 To export only handlers and filters to a file named `my-handlers-and-filters.yaml` in `yaml` format:

 {{< code shell >}}
-sensuctl dump handlers,filters --format yaml --file my-handlers-and-filters.yaml
+sensuctl dump core/v2.Handler,core/v2.EventFilter --format yaml --file my-handlers-and-filters.yaml
 {{< /code >}}

 After you use `sensuctl dump` to back up your Sensu resources, you can [restore][3] them later with [`sensuctl create`][1].